Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Corner of Bat Dan and Phung Hung

 MAP.
 There are two open-air Fresh Beer bars on the corner of Bat Dan and Phung Hung that have long been serving small glasses of cheap beer to patrons.
-While the price continues to increase (it was 12k per glass on our most recent visit), it’s an exceptional Hanoi drinking experience!
+While the price continues to increase, it’s still an exceptional Hanoi drinking experience!

 Corner of Dao Duy Tu and Pho Ma May